 Now the puberty driven hysteria is in full swing.
 They can no longer stand up they are laughing so hard.
 Rolling about on the ground they spy birds flying overhead.
 One, who can manage to speak between fits of giggles, calls out,

-All right it didn’t happen that way, but even the most stone faced traveler will fight a slight curl of the lip as a guide begins speaking of these do not miss features of a trip to Ecuador and Peru.
+All right it didn’t happen that way.
+However, even the most stone-faced traveler will fight a slight curl of the lip, as a tour guide begins speaking of the blue-footed boobies.

 How did the blue-footed booby get it’s name?